-I am a current graduate student, environmental optimist, and a wilderness habituer.
+I am a current Ph.D. student, environmental optimist, and a wilderness enthusiast.

 My various research experiences have led me around the globe; whether exploring Muriqui monkey population demographics in the Mata Atlântica rainforest of Brazil, supporting Kit Fox conservation in the high deserts of Colorado, or studying mammalian foraging in the Upper Peninsula North Woods, a common conservation theme emerged.

-That theme, and the cumulative experiences that lead to it, now inform my graduate research and career goals in Ecology.
+That theme, and the cumulative experiences that lead to it, now inform my graduate research and career goals in Conservation Science.
 During my myriad ecological field seasons, it became evident that conservation and research efforts on the part of dedicated researchers could not come to fruition without recognition of the vast, complex knowledge and management rights of global Indigenous peoples.

-Under supervision by Dr. Natalie Ban at the University of Victoria and in collaboration with Dr. Alejandro Frid and the combined force of the Central Coast Indigenous Resource Alliance (CCIRA), which is composed by the Kitasoo/Xai’Xais, Heiltsuk, Nuxalk and Wuikinuxv Nations, I am exploring the traditional ecological knowledge of local marine experts and assisting in on-going ecological surveys.
-Together, scientific and traditional knowledge sources can powerfully support the conservation of local resources and species by providing robust and diverse data.
-Specifically, my project will inform management of species in the Genus Sebastes; otherwise, rockfish.
+During my M.Sc. under supervision of Dr. Natalie Ban at the University of Victoria and in partnership with Dr. Alejandro Frid and the combined force of the Central Coast Indigenous Resource Alliance (CCIRA), and the Kitasoo/Xai’Xais, Heiltsuk, Nuxalk and Wuikinuxv Nations, we explored the traditional ecological knowledge of First Nation fishers and knowledge-holders, and assisted in on-going ecological surveys.
+Together, we showcased the power of Indigenous knowledge to fill temporal data gaps and elicit changes historical changes to populations of important marine resources, and worked to inform management of Yelloweye rockfish (Sebastes ruberrimus) and Dungeness crab (Metacarcinus magister) in BC.